Ion: Anions and cations

 Hydrogen atom (center) contains a single proton and a single electron.
 Removal of the electron gives a cation (left), whereas the addition of an electron gives an anion (right).
 The hydrogen anion, with its loosely held two-electron cloud, has a larger radius than the neutral atom, which in turn is much larger than the bare proton of the cation.
 Hydrogen forms the only charge-+1 cation that has no electrons, but even cations that (unlike hydrogen) retain one or more electrons are still smaller than the neutral atoms or molecules from which they are derived.

-Anion (−) and cation (+) indicate the net electric charge on an ion.
-An ion that has more electrons than protons, giving it a net negative charge, is named an anion, and a minus indication "Anion (−)" indicates the negative charge.
-With a cation it is just the opposite: it has fewer electrons than protons, giving it a net positive charge, hence the indication "Cation (+)".

-Since the electric charge on a proton is equal in magnitude to the charge on an electron, the net electric charge on an ion is equal to the number of protons in the ion minus the number of electrons.
+The terms anion (−) and cation (+) refer to ions by the polarity of their net electric charge.
+Since the electric charge on a proton is equal in magnitude to the charge on an electron, the net electric charge on an ion (in units of elementary charge) is equal to the number of protons in the ion minus the number of electrons.

 An anion (−) (/ˈæn,aɪ.ən/ ANN-eye-ən, from the Greek word ἄνω (ánō), meaning "up") is an ion with more electrons than protons, giving it a net negative charge (since electrons are negatively charged and protons are positively charged).

-A cation (+) (/ˈkæt,aɪ.ən/ KAT-eye-ən, from the Greek word κάτω (kátō), meaning "down") is an ion with fewer electrons than protons, giving it a positive charge.
+A cation (+) (/ˈkæt,aɪ.ən/ KAT-eye-ən, from the Greek word κάτω (kátō), meaning "down") is an ion with fewer electrons than protons, giving it a net positive charge.

-There are additional names used for ions with multiple charges.
-For example, an ion with a −2 charge is known as a dianion and an ion with a +2 charge is known as a dication.
+There are additional names, though not formalized by the IUPAC, used for ions with charge of magnitude greater than 1.
+An ion with a −2 charge is known as a dianion; an ion with a +2 charge is known as a dication; an ion with a +3 charge is known as a trication, and so on.
 A zwitterion is a neutral molecule with positive and negative charges at different locations within that molecule.

-Cations and anions are measured by their ionic radius and they differ in relative size: "Cations are small, most of them less than 10^{−10} m (10^{−8} cm) in radius.
-But most anions are large, as is the most common Earth anion, oxygen.
+Cations and anions are measured by their ionic radius and they differ in relative size: "[Monatomic] Cations are small, most of them less than 10^{−10} m (10^{−8} cm) in radius.
+But most [monatomic] anions are large, as is the most common Earth anion, oxygen.
 From this fact it is apparent that most of the space of a crystal is occupied by the anion and that the cations fit into the spaces between them."

 The terms anion and cation (for ions that respectively travel to the anode and cathode during electrolysis) were introduced by Michael Faraday in 1834 following his consultation with William Whewell.